M0 motorway (Hungary): M4-M3 section (East)

 The 26 kilometre long section between M4 and M3 was completed in September 2008.

 M3-Megyeri Bridge section

-The 7 kilometre long section between M3 and the Megyeri Bridge was opened before it connected to the rest of the M0 and was known as Highway 2/B and Highway 2/A. Both 2/B and 2/A are four-lane highways, but Highway 2/A doesn't feature a median between the lanes.
+The 7 kilometre long section between M3 and the Megyeri Bridge was opened before it connected to the rest of the M0 and was known as Highway 2/B and Highway 2/A. Both 2/B and 2/A are four-lane highways, but Highway 2/A does not feature a median between the lanes.
 Maximum speeds on Highway 2/A are 80 kilometers per hour.
 It was renamed to M0 when the M5-M3 section was completed.
 Also opened in September 2008, the Megyeri Bridge further connects M0 to Highway 11.

 Highway 11-Highway 10 section

 The 9 kilometre section between Highway 11 and Highway 10 is planned but construction is not scheduled yet.
 A stub ramp near its current terminus may indicate the planned routing of the new section.